ProcessMaker/docker-executor-lua/README.md

 # executor-lua
 Script Task Executor Engine with LUA Runtime

-This docker image provides a sandboxed protected environment to run custom LUA scripts that are written in ProcessMaker BPM.
+This docker image provides a sandboxed protected environment to run custom LUA scripts that are written in ProcessMaker Spark.
 User created script tasks should be isolated however have utilities available to them in order to get most common tasks done.
 This
 LUA environment has modules available  so Script Tasks can take advantage of the following libraries: